 Two years before, not long after our first visit to Egypt, a wave of popular protest in the Middle East known as the ‘Arab Spring’ arrived in Egypt and led to weeks of protests and the fall of the dictatorial Mubarak government.
 Free and fair elections were organised, but this led to the resounding victory of the Islamic fundamentalists – the Muslim Brotherhood and the Salafist Party – whose agenda was to turn Eygpt into a Sunni version of Iran.
 They wanted to base the constitution on the Sharia and furthermore, were equivocal towards Egypt’s ancient past which they regarded as heretical.

-We flew into Hurghada on the Red Sea and ermerging from the airport late at night, got into a bus along with four members of the army with automatic rifles and travelled all night, stopping intermittently at army roadblocks, and early the next morning arrived at our river boat.
-It was like floating multi-level hotel, with lounges, bars, dining rooms and large cabins: tourist opulence in the midst of a country verging on civil war.
+We flew into Hurghada on the Red Sea and ermerging from the airport late at night, got into a bus along with four members of the Egyptian army holding automatic rifles.
+We travelled all night, stopping intermittently at army roadblocks, and early the next morning, arrived at our river boat.
+As tired and jaded as we were, we were taken aback by its sheer opulence.
+It was like a floating multi-level hotel, with lounges, bars, dining rooms and large cabins- this in the midst of a country verging on civil war.